jsiudowski/HotelRegistrySystemCS270/hotelsystem/NOTES.md

 To-Do:
 Floor, Hotel, Payment, Reservation, Room
 Read JPA annotation for foreign keys and data relations
+Need a login model to bind usernames and passwords to persons